No more Dendroica?

 Most or all of these changes reflect a new understanding of relationships based on DNA.
 Modern techniques can give a detailed picture of “genetic distance” between species, which suggests how long they have been on independent evolutionary paths (or how far back you have to go to find a common ancestor).
 This can then be used to produce a “family tree” showing which species diverged from each other recently, and which ones branched off from their relatives long ago.
 Many factors can confuse the picture, and different statistical analyses often produce slightly different “family trees”.

 Following the branches on the tree to their root and back to the tips shows how distantly-related species are.
 Notice, for example, that Hooded Warbler and American Redstart are both on long branches coming from the base of the Dendroica group, and that Black-throated Blue Warbler stands alone among the other former Dendroica.
-When this tree is converted into a linear list sequence, it will put Hooded Warbler first in the genus Setophaga, followed by American Redstart, but it’s important to understand that this does not mean those species are closely-related.3 Both are early offshoots from the branch leading to the Dendroica/Setophaga group, not very closely-related to those species or to each other.
+When this tree is converted into a linear list sequence, it will put Hooded Warbler first in the genus Setophaga, followed by American Redstart, but it’s important to understand that this does not mean those species are closely-related. ((When converting the tree to a linear list sequence the convention is to list the earliest offshoots first, and when choosing between two groups to list the smaller group first.
+Species like Ovenbird are a basal branch from the family tree, and could come at the beginning or end of the list, but since only one species is in the group it is listed first.))
+Both are early offshoots from the branch leading to the Dendroica/Setophaga group, not very closely-related to those species or to each other.

 The naming of genera